 Here we see some of the different parts of the human body.
 Each part of the body has its own work to do.
 The eye is for seeing; the ear for hearing and the mouth for eating and talking.
 All the parts of the body work together.
 If one part is sick or injured, the whole body suffers.
 God's Word teaches us that Christian believers should work together like parts of one body.
 Jesus is the head of that body.
 God has work for every believer to do, for example: to pray, to preach, to teach about the things of God, to sing his praises, to farm and feed the family and to cook their food.
 Each person does his part of the work for the Lord Jesus, to help the whole body of Christ to be strong.
 All believers must love one another and work together, or the body of Christ will suffer.

 Picture 37: Meeting Together

 All believers should meet regularly to worship God together.
 We should learn from the Bible, which is God's Word, to sing hymns and pray.
 We should also bring gifts for the work of God.
 Here we see believers (God's people) eating and drinking together.
 The bread reminds us of the body of Jesus which was broken on the cross for us.
 The drink reminds us of his blood, which was shed to wash away our sins and to bring us near to God.
 Jesus wants us to remember his death for us so that we can love Him with all our hearts.

-We don't know just when Jesus will return, but we should always be ready and waiting for his coming.
-Are you ready to meet the Lord Jesus, when he returns?
+We do not know exactly when Jesus will return, but we should always be ready and waiting for his coming.
+Are you ready to meet the Lord Jesus when He returns?

 As the fruit tree in this picture produces fruit, a Christian believer produces the fruit of the Holy Spirit.